Louis Delétraz: 2020: Endurance debut

 Delétraz competed in the 2020 24 Hours of Le Mans Virtual and won it with Rebellion Williams eSports, driving the Oreca 07 in the LMP category alongside Raffaele Marciello, Nikodem Wisniewski and Jakub Brzezinski.
-In the same year, Deletraz also competed in the 2020 with the Swiss outift, Rebellion Racing, in the LMP1 category alongside Nathanaël Berthon and Romain Dumas.
-The team finished the race in P4.
+In the same year, Deletraz also competed in the 24 Hours of Le Mans with the Swiss outift Rebellion Racing, partnering Nathanaël Berthon and Romain Dumas in the LMP1 category.
+The team finished fourth, losing a podium spot in the closing hours after Delétraz brushed the wall at Indianapolis turn; the subsequent pit stop to replace the front and rear bodywork and a clutch issue when restarting the car dropped the team behind the No. 7 Toyota.

 2021: ELMS glory

 In 2021, it was announced that Delétraz would be competing with Team WRT in the European Le Mans Series in the LMP2 category alongside Robert Kubica and Yifei Ye.
 With three wins and a P2 finish, they clinched the 2021 European Le Mans Series championship in the LMP2 category.
 Alongside this, Delétraz competed in the 2021 8 Hours of Portimão in the FIA World Endurance Championship, finishing in P6.
 Additionally, Delétraz competed in the 2021 24 Hours of Le Mans with his European Le Mans series teammates.
 After leading the race with one lap to go, the car, with Yifei Ye behind the wheel, stopped down the hill past the Dunlop Bridge because of a broken throttle sensor creating an electrical short circuit that temporarily turned the engine's electronic control unit off.
 Because of this, the team had to retire the car.